 Transport can lead to pain and suffering for animals by means of:

 - Rough handling resulting from untrained people trying to speed up the loading process

-- Too many animals loaded onto vehicles.
-This results in injuries and sometimes even suffocation.
+- Too many animals loaded onto the vehicle, resulting in further injuries and sometimes even suffocation

-- Long periods of time with no food, water or rest.
-Some animals are transported for so long that they become dehydrated.
+- Long periods of time with no food, water or rest – some animals are transported for so long that they become dehydrated and weak

-Get involved in changing how animals are transported
+Get involved in improving how animals are transported

-- Subscribe to action alerts and get an email when there is a chance to ask the federal government to improve the laws.
+- Subscribe to our action alerts and get an email when we need your urgent help to ask the federal government for improved laws.